Realkayzee/celoUUPSTutorial/README.md

 pragma solidity 0.8.18;

 contract Proxiable {
     // Code position in storage is keccak256("PROXIABLE") = "0xc5f16f0fcc639fa48a6947836d9850f504798523bf8c9a3a87d5876cf622bcf7"

     function updateCodeAddress(address newAddress) internal {
-        require(
+        // Check if the given newAddress is compatible with the current contract require(
             bytes32(0xc5f16f0fcc639fa48a6947836d9850f504798523bf8c9a3a87d5876cf622bcf7) == Proxiable(newAddress).proxiableUUID(),
             "Not compatible"
         );
-        assembly {
+        // Store the new code address in storage assembly {
             sstore(0xc5f16f0fcc639fa48a6947836d9850f504798523bf8c9a3a87d5876cf622bcf7, newAddress)
         }
     }

     function proxiableUUID() public pure returns (bytes32) {
-        return 0xc5f16f0fcc639fa48a6947836d9850f504798523bf8c9a3a87d5876cf622bcf7;
+        // Return the UUID (unique identifier) for this contract return 0xc5f16f0fcc639fa48a6947836d9850f504798523bf8c9a3a87d5876cf622bcf7;
     }
 }

 ```
 *proxiable.sol contract* will be inherited by our logic contract and it is responsible for upgradeability.